With complex hierarchies, obscure heroes and indecipherable lingo, the outdoors community is more daunting than it should be

 He rolled his eyes.
 “We call them ‘crag girlfriends’,” he said with an arrogant smile.

 I didn’t know what a crag was back then, but I knew his comment was derogatory.
-I didn’t mind through; whatever a crag girlfriend was, I wasn’t one of them.
+I didn’t mind though; whatever a crag girlfriend was, I wasn’t one of them.

 I haven’t yet chauffeured Peter on the Three Peaks Challenge, but I’m definitely the less initiated when it comes to the outdoors.
 Yes, I know the difference between a couloir and a col, but when I recently read Touching the Void, I found myself flicking to the glossary again and again.